 They developed a way to test for “back-torque”.
 Pictured below is a graph showing a Bi-directional ratcheting wrench with back-torque.
 This picture shows the wrench applying 31 lbf in and then 20 lbf in of back-torque.
 The result is only 11 lbf in of torque has actually been applied.
 This can lead to major product failures.
 Be sure to do your research and buy the proper wrenches for your application.

 Did you hear the wrench “click”?
 Not sure?
-Why not make sure the proper torque is applied and let it click a few more times. – WHAT NOT TO DO (AKA OVER TORQUING).
-Over twerking is fine, however, but that’s a different blog unrelated to the Importance of Torque Control.
+Why not apply the proper torque and let it click a few more times? – WHAT NOT TO DO (AKA OVER-TORQUING).
+Over-torquing is fine, but that’s a different blog unrelated to the Importance of Torque Control.
 That's one more on knowing the sometimes hidden torque errors.

 If the tension is too high, the tightening process may cause bolt failure.

-The Importance of Torque Control - Pictured Above: Metal snap from Jeff Nihel’s dragster, apparently, the bolts on the left exhaust manifold were over-torqued, and bolts then failed, manifold popped off, and 4000bhp of exhaust gas launches the car in the air at over 200mph!
+The Importance of Torque Control - Pictured Above: Metal snap from Jeff Nihel’s dragster, apparently, the bolts on the left exhaust manifold were over-torqued, and bolts then failed, the manifold popped off, and 4000bhp of exhaust gas launched the car in the air at over 200mph!
 Apparently, someone didn’t get their impact wrenches calibrated properly!

 There you have it: the importance of controlling the tightening torque.
 Proper torque calibration requires measurement traceability back to the calibration provider who calibrates the torque cell that calibrates the wrenches.
 In the UNITED STATES, no one has a traceable torque measurement chain back to SI Units through NIST.